-

 (c) Punishment. – A violation of this section is punishable as a Class 1 misdemeanor.

-(e) Civil Action. – In addition to any other remedies at law or in equity, including an order by the court to destroy any deepfake disclosed in violation of this section, any person aggrieved by a violation of subsection (b) of this section, has a civil cause of action against any person who creates or distributes the deepfake and is entitled to recover from the other person any of the following:
+(d) Civil Action. – In addition to any other remedies at law or in equity, including an order by the court to destroy any deepfake disclosed in violation of this section, any person aggrieved by a violation of subsection (b) of this section has a civil cause of action against any person who creates or distributes the deepfake in violation of subsection (b) of this section and is entitled to recover from the other person any of the following:

 (1) Actual damages, but not less than liquidated damages, to be computed at the rate of one thousand dollars ($1,000) for each time the deepfake is redistributed or in the amount of ten thousand dollars ($10,000), whichever is higher.